-- 88. The assessment for each of the subprojects has been carried out for potential impacts during the following stages of the project planning and implementation: - (i) Location impacts.
+- 86. The assessment foreach of the subprojects has been carried out for potential impacts during the following stages of the project planning and implementation: - (i) Location impacts.
 Impacts associated with site selection, including impacts on environment and resettlement or livelihood related impacts on communities; - (ii) Design impacts.
 Impacts arising from project design, including the technology used, scale of operations, discharge standards, etc.; - (iii) Construction impacts.
 Impacts resulting from construction activities including site clearance, earthworks, civil works, etc.; and - (iv) O&M impacts.
-Impacts associated with the operation and maintenance of the infrastructure built in the project. - 89.
+Impacts associated with the operation and maintenance of the infrastructure built in the project. - 87.
 The proposal envisages medium scale construction activity onsite.
-The total built-up area proposed for the project site is 4,520 m2.
-This would result in some environmental impacts typical to building construction activity. - (i) Requisite permissions will be obtained before commencement of construction works on site.
+The total built-up area proposed for the project site ism2.
+This would result in some environmental impacts typical to building construction activity.

+- (i) Requisite permissions will be obtained before commencement of construction works on site.
 Identity cards and vehicle permits shall be provided by the contractor for all such movement to and from the site. - (ii) Other impacts related to construction activities such as generation of dust and noise, removal of construction debris and demolition wastes are anticipated.
 These shall be minimized and addressed by adopting safe engineering practices and appropriate building design.
-Caution will be exercised in planning for safe construction and operations phase to minimize disturbance to the adjoining existing activities. - (iii) Relocation of an existing manhole on site and fire hydrant shall be required at the time of execution of works. - (iv) Provision for water for construction will be made through tankers or collected rain water so as not to burden the existing Municipal water demand at the hotel. - 90.
+Caution will be exercised in planning for safe construction and operations phase to minimize disturbance to the adjoining existing activities. - (iii) Relocation of an existing manhole on site and fire hydrant shall be required at the time of execution of works. - (iv) Provision for water for construction will be made through tankers or collected rain water so as not to burden the existing Municipal water demand. - 88.
 Land Acquisition and Resettlement.
-The proposed subproject locations are within the lands available with the HR&CE Department of Tamil Nadu.
-There are no impacts anticipated on land acquisition or resettlement due to the proposed subproject components. - 91.
+The proposed subproject locations are within the lands available with Tamil Nadu Department of Tourism (DOT), Tamil Nadu.
+There are no impacts anticipated on land acquisition or resettlement due to the proposed subproject components.
+The proposed site build up area 5,733 m2. - 89.
 The locations considered for the subproject are within the areas designated for tourism support infrastructure development as part of developing Tamil Nadu's conservation, heritage, natural and cultural attractions, and are outside areas demarcated for habitat protection and conservation.
 The proposed infrastructure will not impact any environmentally-sensitive or protected areas.
 Rather, it will enhance the tourism experience and livelihood of the local people in total.
 The public, government and local bodies are very much keen into taking up these proposed works.
+The entire town and adjoining areas are under municipality control who has proposed this project.
 This proposal suggests areas which do not trigger impacts.
 No non-titled street vendors are in the area.
-No displacement or shifting of non-titled street vendors will take place in the identified sites for subproject. - 92.
+No displacement or shifting of non-titled street vendors will take place in the identified sites for subproject. - 90.
 Design Consideration to Avoid Environmental Impacts.
-The following are design considerations to avoid environmental impacts: - (i) Incorporation of adequate drainage provisions; - (ii) Adoption of design compatible with the natural environment and suitable selection of materials to enhance the aesthetic appeal and blend with the natural surroundings.

-- (iii) Straight lines and simple geometry in the proposed landscape and architectural features. - (iv) Use of subtle colors and simple ornamentation in the structures. - (v) Natural tree species in the proposed landscape. - (vi) Use of local stone in the proposed walkways and built structures thus maintaining a rustic architectural character.
+The following are design considerations to avoid environmental impacts: - (i) Incorporation of adequate drainage provisions; - (ii) Adoption of design compatible with the natural environment and suitable selection of materials to enhance the aesthetic appeal and blend with the natural surroundings. - (iii) Straight lines and simple geometry in the proposed landscape and architectural features - (iv) Use of subtle colors and simple ornamentation in the structures. - (v) Natural tree species in the proposed landscape. - (vi) Use of local stone in the proposed walkways and built structures thus maintaining a rustic architectural character.